Previous Page Next Page

 • The reporter’s address or phone number.

-If the reporter does not have the report ID, the intake specialist asks for:
+If the requester does not have the report ID, the intake specialist asks for all of the following:

 • The reporter’s first and last name.

-• The reporter’s address or phone number from the initial report.
+• The reporter’s address or phone number from the original report.

 • The date (or approximate date) that the reporter made the original report.